Catalyst9k-SLA/Cat9k/README.md

 ## Embedded Event Manager applet examples

 The EEM is enabled on the switch though EEM applets.
+Below are two configuration examples for the monitoring of **configuration changes** and **interface states**

-Configuration changes are monitored by executing following CLI configuration:
+### Configuration changes monitoring

 ```
 cat9k#config t